serenity-is/docs/howto/how_to_work_with_other_database_types.md

 ## MySql

+> MySql support is available for Serene 1.8.13+

 ### Registering MySql Provider

 MySQL has a .NET provider named MySql.Data.
 You need to first install it in MyProject.Web: